What are Knowledge Areas?

 - Craft prose that conforms to academic conventions and to expectations regarding clarity, coherence, and unity.

-K2: Community, Culture, & Citizenship
+Knowledge Area 2: Community, Culture, and Citizenship

 The Community, Culture, and Citizenship (CCC) perspective engages students with historic and contemporary political, ethical, cultural, socioeconomic, and other emerging issues affecting society.
 By grappling with the intersection of social concerns, students will learn how societies are created and how to contribute to them as effective citizens.
 Courses are approved for the CCC Knowledge Area based on their capacity to offer students opportunities to attain the learning outcomes below.